plone/training/mastering-plone/case.rst

 * Create users and organize them
 * Configure some basic settings of the website
 * Create content with info about the conference using the default features
-* Create a Plone addon to hold our own python code
+* Create a Plone add-on to hold our own python code
 * Create a contenttype 'talk' to store all the data required for a talk
 * Create a view to display talks in a nice way
 * Create a view that shows a list of talks to allow a easy overview